spectrocloud/librarium/docs/docs-content/automation/palette-sdk/palette-sdk.md

 - The [Palette API Go](https://github.com/spectrocloud/palette-api-go) repository contains API client models that are generated from Palette's public APIs.
 - The [Palette SDK](https://github.com/spectrocloud/palette-sdk-go) repository leverages the Palette API Go repository to provide client configuration for interacting with Palette public APIs.
-Refer to the [client.go](https://github.com/spectrocloud/palette-sdk-go/blob/main/client/client.go) file for a complete list of client configuration options.

 ## Get Started

 Check out the [List Clusters with Palette Go SDK](./list-clusters-sdk.md) example to learn how to install, configure, and use the SDK.
 This guide provides instructions and sample code for listing the active clusters in your Palette environment.
+Additionally, refer to the [client](https://github.com/spectrocloud/palette-sdk-go/blob/main/client) folder for a complete list of client configuration options.

 ## Resources